 Errr…I came across this rather disturbing video recently – it’s footage of a landlord inspecting his property soon after a tenant had vacated.
 I can’t seem to find more details about the case, but check this eyesore out…

-I can’t comprehend why anyone would want to let a property get into that kind of condition, unless the landlord allowed a silverback gorilla to pass the tenant applicant screening process.
+I can’t comprehend why anyone would allow a property get into that horrific condition, unless the landlord allowed a silverback gorilla to pass the tenant applicant screening process.

-There must have been some kind of motive there.
-I’m guessing the motive was “insanity”
+There must have been a motive.
+I’m guessing “insanity”

-Needless to say, I don’t think the security deposit will quite cover it; it’s going to cost an arm, 2 legs and 4 penises to get that place back to any reasonable state.
+Needless to say, I don’t think the security deposit will quite cover it.
 My only question is, how/why did the Landlord not keep on top of this?

-Ok, don’t get me wrong, I feel sorry for the landlord and I hope he gets everything sorted, however…
+Don’t get me wrong, I feel sorry for the landlord and I hope he manages the situation, however…

 Landlords/letting agents are entitled to, and should perform routine quarterly inspections.